grnydawn/miles-credit/docs/source/getting-started.md

 cd miles-credit
 ```

-Install dependencies using environment_gpu.yml file (also compatible with CPU-only machines):
+Install dependencies using environment_gpu.yml file (also compatible with CPU-only Linux machines):

-Note: if you are on NCAR HPC, we recommend installing to your home directory.
+Note: if you are on NCAR HPC, we recommend installing to your home or work directory.
 To do this, simply append `-p /glade/u/home/$USER/[your_install_dir]/` to the `conda/mamba env create` command below:

 ```bash
 mamba env create -f environment_gpu.yml